 By examining human behavior in the past, the study of history can help us better understand ourselves and others.
-As a student of history, you will learn how to gather and analyze information and present your conclusions in clear, concise language.
+Students of history also learn how to gather and analyze information and present their conclusions in clear, concise language.
+The History major at Lebanon Valley offers a particularly strong foundation in communication, critical thinking and research skills.
+These are qualities that virtually all employers seek.

 Degree Requirements: Bachelor of Arts with a major in history